singingwolfboy/photoroom-interview/README.md

 # Getting Started with this template

-Start the app using the following command, replacing the key by the one [obtainable here](https://dashboard.photoroom.com/accounts/signup/):
+Start the app using the following command, replacing the key by your API key:

     REACT_APP_API_KEY="your_api_key" yarn run start